jacksonnorris/bc-seo-refactor/README.md

     Updated 'SEO' image in header to an abbr tag
-    Added id for Search Engine Optimization div in content Updated CSS styling for links in the header to be more interactive resized image to reduce page size by over 14MB
+    Added id for Search Engine Optimization div in content Updated CSS styling for links in the header to be more interactive resized images to reduce page size and decrease load time

 ```